ncc1700/nearlands/README.md

 # Nearlands
+NEWS!!!

+this branch is outdated and deprecated, to see current work on this system check the Refined branch

 this is a small project I made to continue the ideas I got from furtherium with some stuff I learned from friends

 goals is to be a portable, easily extendable and simple operating system for learning

 # External Projects Nearlands uses